andisheh-partovi/MIMIC-IV-Benchmark/readme.md

 # **Introducing MiPy: a Benchmarking Framework for Machine Learning on MIMIC-IV DataBase**

-The framwork builds a set of data processing and modelling tools on the MIMIC-IV database for researchers. https://physionet.org/content/mimiciv/0.4/
+The framwork builds a set of data processing and modelling tools on the MIMIC-IV database in Python.
+The MIMIC database is hosted at: https://physionet.org/content/mimiciv/0.4/

 We are starting the framework with Hospital and ICU Readmission Prediction and will add Mortality Predcition and other tasks in the future.

-## **Hospital Readmission Task:**

-- MIMIC-IV data:
- Put the MIMIC-IV of ../data folder.
-The data tables used for hospital readmission prediction are:

-   - data_dir: ../data
+## **Quick Start**

+1. Access the data at https://physionet.org/content/mimiciv/0.4/

+2. Copy the required files to a folder called “data”.
+If the folder does not exists, create one in the root directory of the project.

+Hospital readmission required files:
+  •	admissions.csv.gz
+  •	d_labitems.csv.gz
+  •	labevents.csv.gz
-   - patients.csv.gz
+  •	patients.csv.gz

+ICU readmission required files:
-   - admissions.csv.gz
+  •	admissions.csv.gz
-   - icustays.csv.gz
-   - lab_events.csv.gz
+  •	chartevents.csv.gz
+  •	d_items.csv.gz
-   - d_labitems.csv.gz
+  •	d_labitems.csv.gz
+  •	icustays.csv.gz
+  •	labevents.csv.gz
+  •	patients.csv.gz

+3. Run the “reduce_mem.py” script from “preprocessing” to reduce the size of the “chartevents” and “labevents” files

+4. Create the baseline cohort by running the “main.py” file in “generate_dataset”.
+This will create a new folder (“erStays”).
+This step is generic to both readmission tasks.
+There is also a Python Notebook version of the main.py

+5. Edit the “configge.ipynb” file in the “resources” folder to match your requirements.
+A description of the parameters is provided below.
+Then run this file to generate the required "config.yml"

+6. Run “main.py” again for the full run of the system.

+## **Full guide: Hospital Readmission Task:**

 The file configgen.ipython generates config.yml which is used for setting task parameters.
 Initiate your parameters as your use case definition.